Utkarsh-Jha-MSAIB/data-science-for-audio-augmentation/README.md

 However:
 - These systems are still heavily dependent on historical data
 - True novelty is limited by training distributions
-- Music remains a subjective domain
+- Music remains a subjective domain (both strength & weakness)

 <br/>